influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.8/data_formats/input/collectd.md

 ---
-title: `collectd` input data format
+title: Collectd input data format
 description: Use the collectd input data format to parse the collectd network binary protocol to create tags for host, instance, type, and type instance.
 menu:
   telegraf_1_8: